iLVL-Key/FFXI/addons/Bars/readme.md

   - Shows the tiers of the debuffs (Frazzle 3, Dia 4, Slow 2, etc.)
   - Will show a best guess timer for each.
   - Removes the icon only when the debuff is known to be removed/off (ie Benediction or "wears off" message), otherwise displays "??" if unsure.
+  - Use a custom list of duration bonuses for your static group or friends to refine timers more precisely.
 - Display Monster levels.
 - Display the Index or Hex number for targets.
   - Useful for NM placeholder camping, or designating a specific mob for others to target.